maikerumine/ESM4/README.md

---[[es]]-- Maikerumine's Extreme Survival mod, has extra crafting recipies for tools and ores.
+[es] Maikerumine's Extreme Survival mod, has extra crafting recipies for tools and ores.
 ===============================================================

 [CRAFTING]